mssever/jekyll_build/README.md

 * Deployment using Octopress
 * Minifies HTML and JavaScript in production, deployment, or when not watching or generating incremental builds.
 CSS minification can be handled by Jekyll itself.
-Configure this through the configuration file.
+Configure this through a Jekyll configuration file (such as `_config.yml`).
-* Uses Jekyll's --incremental and --watch options by default, but these can be turned off.
+* Uses Jekyll's `--incremental` and `--watch` options by default, but these can be turned off.
 Can optionally run the Jekyll server.
 * Automatically or manually generates ctags, ignoring the `_site` directory.
 * Handles Git pushing to multiple remotes.
 * On Windows, will launch XAMPP's Apache server